 You are now collecting permissions, great!
 It's time to strategise how to turn your permissions into Black Friday customers.

-Is this your first time creating an SMS strategy for Black Friday?
+Is this your first time creating an SMS or RCS strategy for Black Friday?
 Then these are the four most important questions you should ask yourself:

 - Who should I send SMS messages to?

-- How often should I send text messages to them?
+- How often should I send messages to them?

-- When should I send text messages to them?
+- When should I send messages to them?

-- How do I strategically use SMS and email together to increase my conversions on Black Friday?
+- How do I strategically use SMS, RCS and email together to increase my conversions on Black Friday?

 Want to maximise your success with SMS on Black Friday?